Eyelid Surgery / Blepharoplasty

 Upper Eyelid Blepharoplasty

-If you are looking to have upper eyelid surgery in Miami, give us a call for a consultation with Dr. Ana Carolina Victoria today at 305-598-2020.
+If you are looking to have the upper eyelid surgery in Miami, give us a call for a consultation with Dr. Ana Carolina Victoria today at 305-598-2020.

-Ptosis repair is a surgery which addresses drooping of the eyelid itself (ptosis), as opposed to heaviness of the skin (see photos).
+Ptosis repair is a surgery that addresses drooping of the eyelid itself (ptosis), as opposed to the heaviness of the skin (see photos).
 Ptosis repair raises the eyelid by adjusting the connection between the eyelid and the muscle that lifts it (levator palpebrae superioris, or levator for short).
-Contrary to popular belief, the eyelid is not raised by removing skin, as this would make the eye difficult to close.
-Patients with ptosis complain of obstructed or hooded vision, or fatigue in their eyelids.
+Contrary to popular belief, the eyelid is not raised by removing the skin, as this would make the eye difficult to close.
+Patients with ptosis complain of obstructed or hooded vision or fatigue in their eyelids.
 Ptosis repair is almost always performed under local anesthesia with heavy intravenous sedation.
 An incision is made either in the eyelid skin crease or on the undersurface of the eyelid, depending on the type and degree of ptosis.
-Through this incision, the connection between the eyelid and levator muscle is shortened so that the eyelid is hanging higher from the muscle.
+Through this incision, the connection between the eyelid and the levator muscle is shortened so that the eyelid is hanging higher from the muscle.
 In most patients, the surgery simply recreates the same connection that used to exist before gravity and age stretched it.
 Depending on the incision, stitches may need to be removed after surgery.
 After ptosis repair, patients report more open vision and a more alert appearance (see photos).
 As with blepharoplasty, it is virtually impossible to detect when a patient has undergone ptosis repair.
 Ptosis repair is usually covered by insurance because the eyelids are directly obstructing vision.

 Some patients have both ptosis and dermatochalasis and require both surgeries simultaneously.
 If you or someone you love needs ptosis repair in Miami or eyelid surgery in Miami, give us a call and schedule a consultation with Dr. Ana Carolina Victoria at 305-598-2020.